PO Box 839966

 At nearly 130 years old, San Antonio’s City Hall is an icon of public service and municipal government seated in the heart of downtown.
 Though City Hall has grown and adapted over time, the building has not been renovated in decades.
 A recent facility assessment confirmed that the mechanical, electrical, plumbing and elevator systems require extensive repair or replacement.
 The City is now undertaking the much-needed modernization of City Hall through a $38 million City Council-approved renovation project.
 The restoration will be respectful of the building’s history and will result in better efficiencies, public meeting spaces and connection with the community.
 The exciting expansion of the front entrance to increase accessibility to City Hall further exemplifies the City’s commitment to sensitive and inclusive design.

-The renovation of City Hall began in 2018 and is expected to be completed in 2020.
+The renovation of City Hall began in 2018.
 The offices of the Mayor, City Council and City Manager will move back into the building upon completion.
 The Office of the City Attorney and City Clerk will move into the renovated City Tower Building.

 In 1888, the San Antonio City Council commissioned architect Otto Kramer to design a city hall.
 The original design, a grand statement of Renaissance Revival architecture, included corner turrets and a prominent dome topped with an octagonal clock tower.
 Local stonemason Frank Teich embellished the structure with distinctive limestone elements, some of which survive today.
 The completion of City Hall in 1889 helped establish San Antonio as a prominent city in the United States.